PG&E shares plunge on bankruptcy worries

 PG&E Corp's shares plunged more than 18 percent on Monday after sources said the California utility is exploring filing for bankruptcy protection as it fears a big charge in the fourth quarter related potential liabilities from wildfires.

-REUTERS: PG&E Corp's shares plunged more than 18 percent on Monday after sources said the California utility is exploring filing for bankruptcy protection as it fears a big charge in the fourth quarter related potential liabilities from wildfires.
+REUTERS: PG&E Corp's shares plunged more than 18 percent on Monday after sources said the California utility is exploring filing for bankruptcy protection as it fears a massive charge in the fourth quarter related to potential liabilities from wildfires.

-Reuters reported on Friday the utility is considering the move for some or all of its businesses.
-The utility could take billions of dollars of liabilities from fatal blazes in 2018 and 2017.
+The utility is considering the move for some or all of its businesses, Reuters reported on Friday.

 The utility said on Friday it is also looking for new directors for its holding company and its unit Pacific Gas and Electric Co.

-Shares of the company were trading down at US$19.87 in premarket trading, its lowest since mid-November.
+Shares of the company were trading down at US$20 in premarket trading, its lowest since mid-November.

 (Reporting by Laharee Chatterjee in Bengaluru; Editing by Arun Koyyur)